Transfer Admissions Calendar

 Please note that all required forms are available on the Common Application website.

 - Two Instructor Evaluations: These forms are to be completed by college instructors who have taught you in academic courses (natural sciences, social sciences or humanities).
-We also welcome additional faculty recommendations.
 These forms should be submitted via the Common Application system.
+Students may submit one additional optional recommendation of any type.

 - Official Transcripts: Should include a final transcript from your high school or secondary school (including graduation date) or official documentation of a GED.
 Official college transcripts should come from each college or university attended at any time.
 If you are currently enrolled, you should plan to provide not only a transcript from your current school, but mid-term grades for the spring semester or quarter, which may be collected on the Mid-Term Report form.